A self-consistent numerical model of internal wave-induced mean flow oscillations in polar geometry: Results

 In Figure \ref{fig:5}, we visualise the mean flows generated in simulations with $S=1.98$ and $Ra\in \{10^{10},3.10^{10},10^{11}\}$.
 These correspond to simulations where $\Lambda_1$ has become small enough for a mean flow to develop, in agreement with the discussion of § \ref{sec:res:waves} and Figure \ref{fig:3L1}.

 In the left column (a-c-e), we plot Hovmöller diagrams showing the zonally averaged azimuthal velocity $\langle{u_\phi}\rangle$ both as a function of space and time.
 This is a classical type of representation of the problem (see for instance \citet{Wedi2006}), which illustrates how the pattern of the flow evolves.
 Focusing on panel a, we can describe the velocity evolution.
-At $t=0$, the mean flow is negative at lower radii in the RZ, and positive at higher radii in the RZ.
+At $t=0$ \tck{(note that this simulation was initialised with the final state of the $Ra=3.10^9$ simulation)}, the mean flow is negative at lower radii in the RZ, and positive at higher radii in the RZ.
 We will next discuss the propagation and angular momentum transport of first the prograde (positive phase velocity) waves, and then the retrograde (negative phase velocity) waves.
 Prograde IGW propagate from the CZ/RZ interface towards the top of the layer.
 They are absorbed by the medium at a relatively high radius where their absorption leads to a local acceleration of the flow.
 As time goes by (until $t\approx 0.5 \tau_\kappa$), the absorption process occurs lower as the waves are preferentially absorbed when $\langle u_\phi \rangle \sim c$ (see for instance (\ref{eq:Reynolds})).
 This leads to the mean flow to propagate downward and even penetrate into the CZ.
 While these prograde waves are subsequently absorbed at lower radii, retrograde waves are not filtered by the positive mean flow and are able to propagate in the RZ to deposit their angular momentum, with a blue patch that starts to appear at high radii at $t\approx 0.2 \tau_\kappa$.
 It is the alternation between the absorption processes of prograde and retrograde waves that gives birth to the observed large scale oscillation which repeats afterwards.
 It is in good agreement with reduced models, the main difference here is that the spectrum of waves is continuous (Figure \ref{fig:2spc}).
 Note that the typical period of mean flow reversals is comparable to the thermal diffusion time, i.e., much longer than the convective turnover time (see the rapid variations in the CZ).
 Similar results were obtained by \cite{Couston2018} in Cartesian geometry.
 This phenomenon is also observed on panels c and e, but the pattern described before is different.
 Indeed, for the highest $Ra$ reported (panel e), the mean flow has a modified shape, which we interpret as the transition towards a quasi-periodic behaviour.
 Shorter reversals of the flows can be seen close to the CZ/RZ interface.
-This is expected in the Plumb-McEwan model \citep{Kim2001,Renaud2019} when $\Lambda_1$ is sufficiently reduced, but here we report a clear example with a self-consistent wave spectrum.
+This is expected in the Plumb-McEwan model \citep{Kim2001,Renaud2019} when $\Lambda_1$ is sufficiently reduced, but here we report a clear example with a self-consistent wave spectrum. \tck{Note that \citet{Chartrand2024} attribute this transition to a quasi-periodic regime by the emergence of new unstable modes in the linearised problem of § \ref{sec:theory}.
+The comparison is nevertheless complicated by the stochastic nature of the current problem and is left for future work.}